 Jane of Lantern Hill is L.M.
 Montgomery’s twenty-third book, first published in August 1937 by McClelland and Stewart (Toronto) and the Frederick A. Stokes Company (New York).
-Set in Toronto and in Prince Edward Island, it depicts Jane Stuart’s attempt to reunite her estranged parents in spite of years of misunderstanding as well as interference on the part of her maternal grandmother and her paternal aunt.
+Set in Toronto and in Prince Edward Island, it depicts Jane Stuart’s attempt to reunite her estranged parents in spite of years of interference and misunderstanding.
 It was preceded by Anne of Windy Poplars (1936) and followed by Anne of Ingleside (1939).

 The book consists of forty-three untitled chapters.